erazocar/hydrocompute-training/docs/tutorial/data.md

 ```

 :::tip Tip
-More about the data requirments [here](https://github.com/uihilab/HydroCompute/tree/main)
+More about the data requirements [here](https://github.com/uihilab/HydroCompute/tree/main)
 :::